Rostelecom: Operations

 PJSC Rostelecom is the largest integrated digital services and products provider, operating in all segments of the telecommunications market in Russia.
-The Company serves millions of households, state and private enterprises across the country.
+The company serves a multitude of households, state and private enterprises across the country.

-Rostelecom is a key strategic innovator that provides solutions in the following fields: E-Government, cybersecurity, data-centres and cloud computing, biometry, healthcare, education and housing & utility services.
+Rostelecom is a company that provides solutions in the following fields: E-Government, cybersecurity, Beeline and MTS data-centres and cloud computing, biometry, healthcare, education and housing & utility services.

+In the summer of 2019, it was announced that Rostec plans to develop digital healthcare together with PJSC Rostelecom.

 Land network

-The company's network is based on extant Russian fiber-optic cable lines - FOCL.
-By cable the network is connected to countries in Europe and East Asia.
+The company is based on extant Russian fiber-optic cable lines - FOCL.
+By cable, the network is connected to countries in Europe and East Asia.

 Fiber-optic cable lines crosses Russian Federation on directions «Moscow — Novorossiysk», «Moscow — Khabarovsk» and «Moscow — Saint Petersburg».

 IP transit has been allocated to a separate company, RTComm, using Rostelecom's STM-16 FOCL resources, but Rostelecom is building its own STM-64 (9,9533 Gbit/s) network, which as of August 2006, covered Rostov-on-Don, Krasnodar, Volgograd, Stavropol, and planned to cover the whole of Russia by the end of 2006.

-Rostelecom had 29.2 million local fixed-line voice subscribers, 12.4 million mobile voice subscribers, 7.4 million fixed-line broadband subscribers and 5.5 million pay-TV subscribers at the end of the first quarter of 2010.
+Rostelecom had 29.2 million local fixed-line voice subscribers, 12.4 million mobile voice subscribers, 7.4 million fixed-line broadband subscribers, and 5.5 million pay-TV subscribers at the end of the first quarter of 2010.